Kamikouchi-lab/YORU_doc/install.md

     >(torch, torchvision and torchaudio will be installed.)

-8. Run YORU in command prompt or miniconda prompt.
+8. Run YORU in a command prompt or miniconda prompt.

     ```
     conda activate yoru
-    cd "Peth/to/YORU/project/folder"
+    cd "Path/to/YORU/project/folder"
     python -m yoru
     ```